BoubakerRihab/Ansible-Nagios/README.md

 $nano myplaybook.yml
 ## the add the script for apache and mysl installation then run the playbook
 $ansible-playbook myplaybook.yml
-# 4- Nagios is used for the servers monitoring
+# 4- Use Nagios is used for the servers monitoring